jhackett1/jayehackett/posts/buckinghamshire.md

 I also facilitated co-design workshops with council staff to build the ideal user experience for admins.

+The product uses a React front-end powered by a Node API and MongoDB database.

 I'm particularly proud of the open data principles we baked into the product.
 The user-facing parts are driven by an API that complies with an [emerging data standard](https://openreferral.org/) for community assets.

 There's huge potential impact in opening up the dataset for third-party developers, and we've now laid all the necessary groundwork.